cs481-ekh/s25-syncineers/README.md

 First, navigate to the easy_sync directory with the following command:
 `cd easy_sync`

+Now to install the necessary npm dependencies use the following command:

+`npm install` this will create a directory named node_modules

 Then run the following command:

 `npm run clean` This will ensure there isn't a previous build that could cause a conflict

-Now to install the necessary npm dependencies use the following command:
+And the following command:

-`npm install` this will create a directory named node_modules
+`npm run build`

 To run the electron application use the following command: